phamlo123/IME-ImageManipulation-and-Enhancement/README.txt

 - ImagesOperations is not parameterized any more.
 We now know we have a consistent internal representation of images.
 - We rename PPM to Image and completely got rid of PPM class.
 We put additional methods in ImageUtil class to help read and write a PPM image file since ImageIO does not support PPM
 - We renamed some other classes and interfaces for better readability but their purposes are the same as before.
+- Most of the program is function now.
+However, due to time constraint and complexity in testing, we Have not but will implement exportAll function so that all the exported files are in the same folder as opposed to being in the main file.